kmalinich/node-bmw-client/README.md

 * I make no assertations that I am a professional.
 I'm just doing this for fun and to learn a little Node.js.
 * It's probably best to use this project as a reference versus fork it.

-Currently being developed using a US-spec 2000 E39 540i, a US-spec 2002 E39 M5, two Raspberry Pi 3s running Raspbian stretch, three Rolf Resler IBUS adapters, a Samsung DB10D HDMI screen, a PiCAN2 dual-channel CANBUS hat, NodeJS 9.2.x, and more.
+Currently being developed using a US-spec 2000 E39 540i, a US-spec 2002 E39 M5, two Raspberry Pi 3s running Raspbian stretch, 2 Rolf Resler IBUS/KBUS adapters, a Samsung DB10D HDMI screen, a PiCAN2 dual-channel CANBUS hat, NodeJS 9.x, and more.
 About 90% of it is done in a way I don't really like, but I have so little time to work on this... =/

 It acts as, more or less.. plug-in custom firmware for the BMW modules.